Childhood and Education Journey of Daria Kasatkina in Timeline

 How education and upbringing influenced the life of Daria Kasatkina.
 A timeline of key moments.

-Daria Kasatkina is a Russian professional tennis player who has reached a career-high ranking of world No. 8 in singles.
+Daria Kasatkina is a Russian professional tennis player who has achieved a career-high ranking of world No. 8 in singles.
 She has secured eight WTA Tour singles titles and one doubles title.
-Her most notable Grand Slam performances include a semifinal appearance at the 2022 French Open and a quarterfinal appearance at the 2018 Wimbledon Championships.
-She is known for her consistent performance on the WTA tour.
+Kasatkina's most notable Grand Slam performances include reaching the semifinals of the 2022 French Open and the quarterfinals of the 2018 Wimbledon Championships, marking her as a prominent figure in women's tennis.

-In 2015, Kasatkina moved to Trnava in Slovakia to train at the Empire Tennis Academy.
+In 2015, Daria Kasatkina moved to Trnava in Slovakia to train at the Empire Tennis Academy, working with coach Vladimír Pláteník.

-In 2019, Daria Kasatkina experienced a ranking drop after not repeating the success from her previous seasons.
-She also parted ways with her longtime coach and replaced him with Carlos Martinez.
+In 2019, Daria Kasatkina could not repeat her previous success, and her ranking dropped throughout the season.
+She parted with her longtime coach Philippe Dehaes and replaced him with Carlos Martinez.

 2021: Comments on Bisexuality

-In 2021, Kasatkina made comments that were presumed to be discussing her bisexuality.
+In 2021, Daria Kasatkina made comments that were presumed to be discussing her bisexuality in an interview.

-2022: Came Out as Lesbian and Relationship with Natalia Zabiiako
+2022: Coming Out as Lesbian and Relationship with Natalia Zabiiako

-In 2022, Kasatkina came out as lesbian and revealed she is in a relationship with figure skater Natalia Zabiiako, making it public on Instagram.
-They also started a YouTube blog.
+In 2022, Daria Kasatkina came out as lesbian and publicly announced her relationship with figure skater Natalia Zabiiako.

 2024: Declined Invitation to 2024 Summer Olympics